Reavy1st/PHP-MY-ADMIN/README.md

 3, use mysql

-4, CREATE USER 'PENNYWISE'@'%' IDENTIFIED BY 'PENNYWISE';
+4, CREATE USER 'SEYZI'@'%' IDENTIFIED BY 'SEYZI';

-5, GRANT ALL PRIVILEGES ON *.* TO 'PENNYWISE'@'%' WITH GRANT OPTION;
+5, GRANT ALL PRIVILEGES ON *.* TO 'SEYZI'@'%' WITH GRANT OPTION;

 6, FLUSH PRIVILEGES;